rtk5/Canvas-Clue/README.md

 ## 📂 Repository Structure
 This repository contains the official website for the **Canvas Clue** event, including:
-- **Documentation**: Instructions, event details, and information on dataset structure.
-- **Questions**: Dataset challenges and accompanying questions for each clue-finding task.
-- **Resources**: Additional guides on data analysis and basic ML techniques to help participants during the event.
+- **Documentation and resources**: Instructions, information on dataset structure, and additional guides on data analysis and basic ML techniques to help participants during the event.
+- **Challenges**: Dataset challenges and accompanying questions for each clue-finding task.

 ---